This author enjoys researching different foods, trying out new recipes, and sharing her discoveries with her readers.

 Sparkling Water Price Comparison

 These days, you can find Pellegrino just about anywhere that serves or sells bottled water.
 It is, after all, the top sparkling water around.
-It's popularity world wide speaks to just how good this stuff is.
-So, when we apply the supply vs demand rule, the cost of this emerald colored bottle of fuzzy-feeling H20 can begin to add up pretty quickly.
-The price will vary depending on where you shop, but as a general rule you will find the cost to be as follows.
+Its popularity worldwide speaks to just how good this stuff is.
+So, when we apply the supply vs. demand rule, the cost of this emerald-colored bottle of fizzy H20 can begin to add up pretty quickly.
+The price will vary depending on where you shop, but as a general rule, you will find the cost to be as follows.

 - A single, 750 ML (25.3 oz) size bottle - expect to pay between $1.50 to $2.00 (per bottle)

 - A case of 12, 750 ML (25.3 oz) size bottles - at Costco expect to pay between $1.30 to $1.40 (per bottle)

 - A case of 12, 750 ML (25.3 oz) size bottles - at Trader Joe's, expect to pay between $1.90 to $2.00 (per bottle)